OSpaedia Logo

 Introduction

-Osteosarcoma is the most common primary malignant bone cancer affecting kids and adolescents.
-The patient survival remains poor due to limited molecular understanding.
-In view of this, we developed OSpaedia.org, a molecular database and analysis platform to advances osteosarcoma research through open science.
+Osteosarcoma is the most common primary malignant bone cancer affecting children and adolescents.
+Patient survival remains poor due to limited molecular understanding.
+To address this gap, we integrated single-cell and spatial omics data from >500,000 cells and bulk omics data from >500 patients (manuscript submitted).
+Built on these rich data resources, we developed OSpaedia.org, a molecular database and analysis platform designed to advance osteosarcoma research through open science.

 Introduction Image